gabo-hacStyle/gabo-hacStyle/README.md

 # I'm Gabriel Fajardo | @gabo-hacStyle 👋

 ## 🚀 About Me
-I'm a passionate person, mid-senior developer from Brazil living in the beautiful country of Colombia, with vast experience (+4 y) in Frontend development.
+I'm a passionate person, mid-senior developer from Brazil living in the beautiful country of Colombia, with vast experience (+4 y) in web development.
 From good sense of UX/UI all the waay to having experience in using the most updated tools in the area.
-Also, I've got along with backend and the⭐data⭐ world.
 I love tackling new challenges and learning new technologies! 💪

+## 👨‍💻 Personal projects

+Here you can see some of my favorite and most robust projects I have worked on!

+1. **📚⌚Historical Academic Platform:**
+   Comprehensive data analysis platform for historical data of an academic institution, presented through a website deployed with Docker.
+This project brings together all the professional skills acquired over time.
+This is a fully responsive, accesible, and internationalized application.
+Like PowerBi, beautiful and organized charts of data are presented to three different roles of users accordingly.
+Executives can take actions based on reports that can be downloaded as PDF ditrectly from the web.
+Data is updated every week.
+[See more](https://fatela-ea-front.vercel.app/) | [See repo (front)](https://github.com/gabo-hacStyle/fatela-ea-front) | [See repo (backend)](https://github.com/gabo-hacStyle/backend-fatela-data)
+2. **📰 Dashboard:**
+   A comprehensive dashboard for e-commerce.
+Its features can help you visualize data in a very practical way.
+Of course, is also responsive and supports light/dark themes.
+The application was built using React, ViteJS, and Tailwind CSS for styling.
+[See more](https://dashboard-app-psi-vert.vercel.app/) | [See repo](https://github.com/gabo-hacStyle/dashboard-app)
+3. **👨🏻‍⚖️ Login/Register & Dashboard API:**
+   Backend built with django and django-rest-framework.
+Authentication and registration services for users have already been implemented.
+In this API, the data is auto-generated in the backend --> according to the data it creates a whole graphic and is sent through the API as a base64-uri ready to be consumed by the frontend client in the dashboard!!
+[See repo](https://github.com/gabo-hacStyle/auth-backend.git)

+If you need a data junior ...
+4. **Adventure Works:**
+Complete data project for a "fictitious" company, AdventureWorks.
+Data extraction, transformation in DBT, and presentation in PowerBi.
+[See Repo](https://github.com/gabo-hacStyle/adventure-works-ea)

 ## 👨‍💻  Experience